 The best time to visit Rome is during spring and early summer.
 That is also when you can watch artists and street performers at this public square.
 This place may or may not be listed in a regular Rome city guide, but it is worth a visit.

 Piazza Navona is located close to the Pantheon and Trevi fountain and has remained a popular Roman tourist spot.
-The square was built in 15th century on the site of Domitian Stadium.
+The square was built in the 15th century on the site of Domitian Stadium.

 The square is enlightened with Fontana del Moro, Fountain of Neptune, the Palazzo Brasch and the famous Saint Agnese in Agone church.
 You may even find world-famous artists here if you are lucky.